-Business goes to the dogs tomorrow as workplaces across the country celebrate the 15th annual Take Your Dog to Work Day on Friday, June 21.
+Business goes to the dogs tomorrow as workplaces across the country celebrate the 16th annual Take Your Dog to Work Day on Friday, June 20.
 The temporary office canines won’t be barking out orders to employees or wagging approval after a presentation, although some might be helping the receptionist greet visitors.
-The day is an opportunity to celebrate dogs’ special abilities to reduce stress in the workplace and increase job satisfaction, skills confirmed last year in a study published by Virginia Commonwealth University.
+The day is an opportunity to celebrate dogs’ special abilities to reduce stress in the workplace and increase job satisfaction, skills confirmed in a study published in 2012 by Virginia Commonwealth University.

 But before you put a tie around his neck and print out an employee badge for Fido, take some common-sense steps to help the workday go smoothly for all involved.